Most freelance jobs are looking to hire freelancers who have experience. But how the heck are you supposed to gain experience in the first place?

 So let’s get into it!
 Here’s how to get started with the best freelance jobs (and ones that actually pay!) even when you’re starting from scratch.

 Check out this case study of one mom who earns $4,000 a month making money with freelance writing.

 Lean on past experience or certifications

-Most of the freelancers I work with one-on-one every month have a degree or other certification that is actually very valuable.
+Most of the freelancers that I coach have a degree or certification that is actually very valuable.
 You can lean on this past degree as a way to quickly establish a good reputation for yourself — even if your past experience isn’t necessarily in the same field of work.

-Another example of this is a business admin degree can be leaned on for various services.
+A business admin degree can be leaned on for various services.
 For example, you could become a virtual assistant who specializes in processes or organization.
 Or if you were an ad print designer and now want to do web design for clients.

 You still understand the mechanics of how business admin or design works, but you can start your online business offering slightly different services.

 See?
 You’re not starting out with zero experience after all!

 In the beginning a lot of clients will ask to see samples of your work.
 They still ask to see samples when you have more experience, but then you can direct them to your portfolio.

 If you don’t have any samples, there are actually two ways you can start creating them (I talk about the second way later on in this post).